 Where can I find my "BeachBoard Migration" courses?

-Use our Course Migration Job Aid [PDF] for instructions on how to locate your migrated BeachBoard course content in Canvas.
-The resource will help guide you on how to copy the content to your live Canvas Live course shell.
+Check your Canvas Dashboard or Courses list to see all your courses, labeled with the semester in which they were taught.
+Use our Course Migration Job Aid [PDF] for instructions on how to copy the content to your live Canvas Live course shell.

 Can I request courses to be migrated beyond 2 years?